chrismaltby/gb-studio-site/content/docs/music.md

 # Important Limitations

-Due to the limits of the Gameboy's hardware, there can only be 4 audio channels in a MOD file.
+Due to the limits of the Gameboy's hardware, there can only be 4 channels in a MOD file.

 The first two channels generate pulse waves.
-The pulse width can be changed by adjusting the channel's instrument parameter.
+The pulse width can be changed by adjusting the channel's instrument parameter from 1 to 4.

 The third channel generates a variety of pre-set waveforms.
-This channel's waveform is controlled by its instrument parameter.
+You can change the waveform by setting its instrument parameter from 8 to 15.

-The fourth channel generates noise waveforms.
-This channel's waveform is also controlled by its instrument parameter.
+The fourth channel generates a variety of noise waveforms.
+You can change the waveform by setting its instrument parameter from 16 to 31.

 Channel # | Waveform | Note Range* | Instrument Range | Effects Allowed
 ---------- | ---------- | ---------- | ---------- | ----------